 3. Interactive Dog Toys

 Another way to get energy out in warm weather is to find some interactive toys for your pup to play with.
 These toys can be played with inside or in the shade and don't usually take too much physical activity but use a lot of brainpower.
-If your pup is using their brainpower, they are exerting energy.
+If your pup is using their brainpower, they're burning some energy.

 Some great interactive toys are puzzles, treat balls, shakers toys, and wobble balls.
 They even have interactive robots designed to play with your pup.